AP Psychology

 About the Course

 Explore the ideas, theories, and methods of the scientific study of behavior and mental processes.
-You’ll examine the concepts of psychology through reading and discussion and you’ll analyze data from psychological research studies.
+You’ll examine the concepts of psychology through reading and discussion and analyze data from psychological research studies.

 Skills You'll Learn